Vasu1105/k8s-nginx-deployment/README.md

 Basic nginx app deployment using Kubernetes eksctl.

 # Prerequisite
-Following tools need to be install
+The following tools need to be installed
 * aws cli
 * kubectl
 * eksctl

-Before running script you should be logged into you aws account using aws cli and make sure ~/.aws/config and ~/.aws/credentials file are configured properly.
+Before running the script you should be logged in to your AWS account using aws cli and make sure `~/.aws/config` and `~/.aws/credentials` file are configured properly.

 Set AWS_PROFILE environment variable.

-This script creates the eks cluster and deploys the nginx application using kubectl deployemnt.
+This script creates the eks cluster and deploys the nginx application using kubectl deployment.
-You can update the cluster name and resource names.
+You can update the cluster name and other resource names.

+It looks for ~/.ssh/id_rsa.pub key as it creates instances on the ec2 using this key which is used to ssh to the instance.
+Make sure you have the key in place.
 # deploy.sh

-* Creats the ekscluster using cluster.yaml file
+* Creats the eks cluster using cluster.yaml file
-* Deployes nginx application using kubectl.
-It uses deploy-nginx.yaml file for deployemnt details.
+* Deploys nginx application using kubectl.
+It uses deploy-nginx.yaml file for deployment.
 * Exposes the nginx application to external ip using load balancer

 # get-nginx-web-page.sh